-Researchers applying for a Postdoctoral Fellowship Grant must have submitted their PhD thesis and have received notification from their institution that it has been accepted for examination, prior to submitting an application as Principal Investigator.
+Principal investigators on a Postdoctoral Fellowship Grant must have submitted their PhD thesis and have received notification from their institution that it has been accepted for examination, prior to submission of the application.
 A copy of this notification must be included with the submission of the application (that is, a letter from the administering institution stating that the thesis has been accepted for examination).
-In addition, researchers who are successful in receiving a Postdoctoral Fellowship Grant must have been awarded their PhD by the time an offer of a grant is made in order to be eligible to accept that offer.
+In addition, the principal investigator on a Postdoctoral Fellowship Grant must have been awarded their PhD by the time an offer of a grant is made in order to be eligible to accept that offer.
 Notification from the institution that the student has been awarded their PhD must be provided at or before the time the recipient is offered the grant.

-Applicants who completed their doctoral studies more than 8 years ago but suffered an allowable career interruption may be eligible to apply.
+Principal investigators who completed their doctoral studies more than 8 years ago but experienced an allowable career interruption may be eligible to apply.
 Allowable career interruptions may be for medical reasons, carer's responsibilities, primary care/parental leave for children, unemployment or employment not concurrent with research employment.
 The time period which can be claimed must be commensurate with the time frame for the interruption.
 All applicants seeking approval of an allowable career interruption must contact the Community Grants Hub to confirm their eligibility to apply prior to completing an application form.

-Existing (non-ABRS) Postdoctoral Fellows can also apply as Principal Investigator for a Research Grant or may be included as part of a team applying for a Research Grant.
+Existing (non-ABRS) Postdoctoral Fellows can also apply as principal investigator for a Research Grant or may be included as part of a team applying for a Research Grant.